WEDDINGS, BAPTISMS, FUNERALS & OTHER LIFE EVENTS

 St. Stephen's offers sacraments to mark sacred life occasions: baptism, marriage and holy union, confirmation and reception, and joining St. Stephen’s, as well as prayers for healing, thanksgiving for a child, blessing of a home, commitment to Christian service, discernment, at the time of death, or planning a funeral.

-Holy Baptism is scheduled on the days designated in the Book of Common Prayer as particularly suitable for baptism: The Baptism of Our Lord, normally the first or second Sunday in January; Easter; The Day of Pentecost (fifty days after Easter); All Saints Sunday (the first Sunday in November); and when the Bishop visits.
+Holy Baptism is scheduled on the days designated in the Book of Common Prayer as particularly suitable for baptism: The Baptism of Our Lord, normally the first or second Sunday in January; Easter; The Day of Pentecost (50 days after Easter); All Saints Sunday (the first Sunday in November); and when the bishop visits.
 In addition, we schedule, as needed, a baptism between Pentecost and All Saints, frequently the first or second Sunday in September.

 Each candidate is presented by one or more sponsors, sometimes called godparents.
 When sponsors do not include active members of St. Stephen’s, we ask a member of the congregation to be an additional sponsor so that every person baptized has a personal connection to this community of faith.